AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/create-address-block-component/creating-address-component.md

 Select the ``state`` node and set its properties as shown below.
 Notice the fieldType of state - it is set to be a dropdown
 ![state](assets/state.png)

-## Set default values for the state field
+## Set options for the state field

 Select the ``state`` node and add the following properties.